dperique/Kuul_periodics/README.md

 kubectl get jobs --all-namespaces | sed '1d' | awk '{ print $2, "--namespace", $1 }'
 loop and delete the jobs
 ```

+## TODO

+Some thoughts about things I want to add here:

+* Explore `activeDeadlineSeconds` so that I can limit how long a job runs.
+Need to test it to ensure
+  it actually works as expected.
+* Explore `startDeadlineSeconds` so that we can only run jobs when there's enough time so they don't
+  collide with other jobs that happen after that job.
+For example, a deploy job runs top of hour and
+  test job runs at bottom of hour and deploy job takes max of 20 minutes to run, we can set
+  `startDeadlineSeconds` to 600.
+* Add example of schedule setting to run a job hourly between the hours of x and y.
+  * Something like "30 23,00,01,02,03 * * *" to run a job every hour starting 11:30pm to 3:30pm